 \section{Conclusion and Outlook}

-In this study, we present ARCANE (Automatic Real-time deteCtion ANd forEcast), a novel machine learning framework designed for the real-time detection and forecasting of Interplanetary Coronal Mass Ejections (ICMEs) using in situ solar wind data.
-Our results demonstrate that ARCANE outperforms traditional threshold-based detection methods in both precision and timeliness, even when applied to real-time solar wind (RTSW) data obtained at the Sun–Earth L1 point.
+In this study, we present ARCANE, a novel machine learning framework designed for the real-time detection and forecasting of ICMEs using in situ solar wind data.
+Our results demonstrate that ARCANE outperforms traditional threshold-based detection methods in both Precision and timeliness, even when applied to RTSW data obtained at the Sun–Earth L1 point.
 Moreover, its modular design allows for the seamless integration of additional data sources.
-For instance, sub-L1 monitors such as Solar Orbiter \cite{laker_2024} or STEREO-A when it crossed the Sun–Earth line in 2023 and 2024 \cite{lugaz_2024, weiler_2025} could provide earlier warnings or enhance detection performance as secondary inputs.
-In principle, ARCANE’s detection algorithm could even be deployed onboard spacecraft to trigger high-resolution observations of magnetic fields or particle fluxes, improving space weather monitoring capabilities.
-Additionally, coupling ARCANE with CME arrival time models, such as ElEvo \cite{moestl2015elevo}, could further refine in situ detection probabilities.
+For instance, sub-L1 monitors such as Solar Orbiter \cite{laker_2024, davies_2025_realtimepred} or STEREO-A when it crossed the Sun–Earth line during 2023--2024 \cite{lugaz_2024, weiler_2025} could provide earlier warnings or serve as auxiliary inputs to enhance detection performance.
+In principle, ARCANE´s detection algorithm could even be deployed onboard spacecraft to trigger high-resolution observations of magnetic fields or particle fluxes, improving space weather monitoring capabilities.
+Additionally, coupling ARCANE with CME arrival time models, such as ELEvo \cite{moestl2015elevo}, could further refine in situ detection probabilities.

 A key advantage of ARCANE is its adaptability to different operational needs.
 Since the framework relies on a classification threshold to optimize detection performance, this threshold can be adjusted depending on operational requirements.
-Lowering the threshold prioritizes early detection, allowing for faster warnings at the cost of reduced precision, whereas a higher threshold improves accuracy but may delay event identification.
+Lowering the threshold prioritizes early detection, allowing for faster warnings at the cost of reduced Precision, whereas a higher threshold improves accuracy but may delay event identification.
 This flexibility ensures that ARCANE can be fine-tuned for specific space weather monitoring objectives, balancing timeliness and reliability based on the needs of forecasters.